wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.6.10 =
+* *Update* - Added a slug name to the custom post recreating function.
+* *Bug* - Added the ability to see document previews when logged in.
 = 2.6.9 =
 * *Bug* - Fixed Batch Upload naming issue.
 * *Bug* - Added a missing div tag to list.